acid-info/logos-brand-guidelines/docs/visual-language/photography.md

 ## Activism

-This style is primarily used for Network State Press articles and presentations.
+This style is predominantly employed for Network State Press articles and presentations, featuring a black-and-white color scheme.
+It integrates a journalistic approach with both stock photography and real-life imagery from protests and demonstrations.
+While a preference is given to free resources, licensed content can also be considered.

-Black and white.

-Includes journalistic style and stock photography.

-Protests, demonstrations.

-Free is good, licensed can be used (need to work out details).

 <ImageGrid>
     {activismImages.map((img, index) => (